cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/library/README.md

 To compile and combine the DTVF library into deployable JS files...

-- Run the `docker-compose up compile` command from within this directory.
+- Run the `docker-compose -f docker/docker-compose.yml up compile` command from within this directory.
 - The container will compile and process the typescript files for deployment, then shutdown.
   - If successful, single JS and CSS files will be generated within the `output` directory.
   - These can then be uploaded to a web server to make them publicly available.